-Withdrawal from the Law School
+Withdrawal from the University

-A student who wishes to withdraw from the law school must submit a Withdrawal form and Responsibility Sheet to the Senior Associate Dean of Students before the final class session of any term.
-The student will meet with the Senior Associate Dean of Students before the University processes the withdrawal.
-If the student does not notify the Senior Associate Dean of Students of his or her intent to withdraw in writing by the last day of classes in the term, a failing grade will be entered for every class in which the student has not completed all course requirements.
-Once the reading period and examinations have begun, a student may not withdraw except under extraordinary circumstances and with permission of the Senior Associate Dean of Students.
+A student who wishes to withdraw from the University must submit a Withdrawal form and Responsibility Sheet to the program advisor before the final class session of any term.
+The student will meet with the program advisor before the University processes the withdrawal.
+If the student does not notify the program advisor of his or her intent to withdraw in writing by the last day of classes in the term, a failing grade will be entered for every class in which the student has not completed all course requirements.
+Once the reading period and examinations have begun, a student may not withdraw except under extraordinary circumstances and with permission of the Associate Dean of Academic Affairs.